gazzerr/getdata012courseproject/CodeBook.md

 2) Each observation forms a row
 3) Each type of observational unit forms a table

-The variables are:
+Our output file contains a data frame with 180 observations on the following 36 variables:

 * subjectId - a number ranging from 1 to 30 identifying the subject who performed the activity
 * activity - a character describing the activity that was performed
 * other variables resemble the variables described in the original features_info.txt file.
+Namely

-Namely prefix 't' to denote time prefix 'f' to denote Fast Fourier Transform (FFT) applied to some of these signals Acc and Gyro to denote that signals come from the accelerometer and gyroscope Body and Gravity to denote that the acceleration was  separated into body and gravity acceleration X,Y,Z to denote 3-axial measurements
+  - prefix 't' to denote time

+  - prefix 'f' to denote Fast Fourier Transform (FFT) applied to some of these signals

+  - Acc and Gyro to denote that signals come from the accelerometer and gyroscope

+  - Body and Gravity to denote that the acceleration was  separated into body and gravity acceleration

+  - X,Y,Z to denote 3-axial measurements

-Jerk to denote signals derived from body linear acceleration and angular velocity Mag to denote the magnitude of these three-dimensional signals Mean to denote the average of each variable for each activity and each subject.
+  - Jerk to denote signals derived from body linear acceleration and angular velocity

+  - Mag to denote the magnitude of these three-dimensional signals

+  - Mean to denote the average of each variable for each activity and each subject.

 ## Input data files